david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-25b03.
+The latest version is Release v-25b14.

 Recent fixes/updates:
+* Fixed: A loop for late rules AND a subroutine stops the main loop from working #153 (inherited from PS)
+* Fixed: ENIGMASH verbose_logging maxes out CPU #150 (see issue for details) (inherited from PS)
+* Fixed: The "no" rule not expanded when used with a tag which is also a rule prefix #145
+* Fixed twiddle background colour (outside clip zone)
+* Fixed debug log print-out for startloop, endloop, no gap (inherited from PS)

+Older fixes/updates:
 * Fix issues with error checking of numeric settings
 * Fix smoothscreen multi-undo does not track the player #157
 * Fix smoothscreen and canvas sprites oddity #158
 * Fix background colour not applied to header/footer #159
 * Reset focus after click verbose logging

-Older fixes/updates:
 * Implement text colours for non custom font #146
 * Fix clip region for smoothscreen #148
 * Fix gosub stacked returns #147